Sunday, January 4, 2026

 When they're ill, don't pay their bills

-Restaurants ask
+Restaurants ask us for a task

-please hate us
+On Tripadvisor, please hate us

-Italics typo for rate us
+Italics typo means rate us

-very subtly say we hate you
+Very subtly hint we hate you

 Candid comments, when times are fraught

-Talleyrand said, as my mother taught
+Talleyrand said, as my Mum taught

-Words are there to hide your thoughts
+Words are there to hide your bad thoughts

 -ends-